Mako88/dxx-tracker/README.md

   `25`: ACK packet.
 The format is simply the opcode followed by a 0 for internal ACK or a 1 for external ACK.

   `26`: Request/perform a hole-punch.
 The format received by the tracker is `26ID`, and the format sent by the tracker is `26IP/Port`.
 When a client requests a hole-punch, it will send this packet to the tracker with the ID of the game it wants to connect to.
 The host will receive this packet from the tracker with the IP/PORT of a client it should send packets to.

+  NOTE: In this README "client" refers to a Rebirth executable attempting to join a game, "host" refers to a Rebirth executable hosting a game, and "tracker" refers to the server running the tracker code.